 St. Patrick’s Day is hitting me hard this year.
 We were all ready for the 2020 parade.
 My son was even going to be the official leprechaun!
 Then, boom.
 I went from preparing for St. Patrick’s Day to preparing to stay at home for months on end.
 I’ll admit, this year, when I heard that the parade was postponed again, it was a bit of a gut punch.

-Growing up in an Irish family, St. Patrick’s Day traditions started when my brother and I were infants.
+Growing up in a family of Irish Descent, St. Patrick’s Day traditions started when my brother and I were infants.

 Now that I have three children of my own, I want to continue to celebrate my heritage both in old and new ways.
 So, while I can’t attend a parade this year, which I have (somewhere) every year I can remember, I will be doing some fun St. Patrick’s Day activities with my wee ones at home.

 The gift of gab comes naturally to my family, even for those who’ve yet to kiss the Blarney stone.
 I plan to share a folk tale or two, and a little bit about who St. Patrick is.
 St. Patrick was the Bishop of Ireland in the 5th century, and he is now the patron saint of Ireland, and his feast day (March 17th) is a Holy Day of Obligation for all Catholics in Ireland.